The Best Gingersnaps

 These cookies bring back such memories for me.
-Some people might call them gingersnaps, but we’re going to stick with ginger sparkles.
+They’re most well known as gingersnaps, but we’ve also been known to call them ginger sparkles.
 Because they sparkle.
 And who doesn’t need a little sparkle in their life?

-But I never really liked them as I was growing up.
+Here’s a fun confession: I never really liked them as I was growing up.
 Perhaps that is part of the memory.
 As my tastes have matured, I’ve grown to really enjoy these flavorful ginger cookies.
 They’re so perfectly chewy and crispy, just as a gingersnap should be.
 But you can also make them crispier (we’ll chat about that soon), my mom prefers them crispy.

 My mom has made them for years–every year, as long as I can remember.
 My aunt could live on them.
 I think she’d be perfectly happy if they were her only gift every year–for every occasion.